 The official currency of the United States of America is the US Dollar, shops and service providers will only accept the US Dollar.
 Coins come in denominations of 1, 5, 10, 25 and 50 cents, and notes in $1, $2, $5, $10, $20, $50 and $100 bills.

-Many migrants who have relocated to Boston have found it helpful to set up a US bank account before moving to the country.
+Many migrants who have relocated to NY have found it helpful to set up a US bank account before moving to the country.
 This makes it easy for converted money to be transferred straight in to your account, as well as minimising the need to carry cash while travelling.
-There are many banks in Boston who offer an on-line sign-up service.
+There are many banks in New York who offer an on-line sign-up service.

 The best way to convert large sums of money is through online transfer companies, who provide a much cheaper rate.
 Crown has entered into a partnership with OFX to provide an easy, reliable and cost effective solution for clients who are moving their funds internationally.
 The deals offered by OFX are at super competitive exchange rates and in most cases there’s no fee.
 The cost structure is so good that the saving you make may even pay for the entire cost of your relocation.
 To register and for more information visit OFX

 New York’s roads are congested, with very limited parking, so visitors are recommended to use the extensive public transport system.
 The city has an excellent public transport system, incorporating buses, ferries, trains and the New York City Subway, one of the most extensive metro systems in the world, with 468 stations, details of all these options can found at www.nycgo.com/transportation.

 For those planning to live in New York, then a car will still be useful, as whilst there is resident’s parking available in most suburbs, it is limited but when it comes to commuting, the public transport system is again recommended.